 How is the standard being determined?

 The standard is based on a combination of two approaches: top down and bottom up.
-The limits in the climate change committee’s sixth carbon budget have been used as the basis for the UK’s contribution to the global carbon allowance, which keeps temperature rises below 1.5°C.
+The Climate Change Committee’s sixth carbon budget and the National Grid ESO’s Future Energy Scenarios carbon budget have been used to determine this country’s built environment’s share of the UK’s contribution to the global carbon allowance.

 The top-down approach allocates a percentage of those emissions to the built environment with a carbon budget allocated to each of the 13 different building types.
 The bottom-up approach takes benchmarking and operational data from 3,500 projects and embodied carbon data from 800 projects to determine performance levels for each building type.
-Data from the top-down and bottom-up approaches is combined to determine the carbon targets for each building type.
+Data from the top-down and bottom-up approaches is combined to determine the carbon limits for each of the 13 sectors and from that targets for individual buildings within those sectors.

 This is quite groundbreaking as there is nowhere else in the world that is taking this approach